 Indication Status Relevant Codes Notes

-Acute HBV infection workup (HBcAb-IgM + HBsAg) Covered Not specified in policy Both markers required for best diagnostic accuracy per CMS clinical rationale
+Acute HBV diagnosis (HBcAb-IgM + HBsAg) Covered as panel component Not specified Both markers required together for acute HBV; IgM declines 1-2 years post-exposure

 Enter your email to unlock all tables — 100% free